Kristin Isaacson, D.M.A.

-Isaacson, assistant professor of cello and bass, holds a Doctor of Musical Arts
+Isaacson, associate professor of cello and bass, holds a Doctor of Musical Arts

 degree in cello performance from Louisiana State University.
 Ms. Isaacson

 earned her Master of Music degree from Louisiana State University and a

 Bachelor of Music from Indiana University.
 Her interests in Jazz and

 improvisation led her to pursue a thesis topic on translating the

 improvisational style of Charlie Parker to the cello.
 Ms. Isaacson has held